Tanishq-01/summary-for-2009.05241/README.md

 ![This is an image](https://github.com/Tanishq-01/summary-for-2009.05241/blob/main/Screenshot%202022-08-25%20032519.png)

 Here the loss function contains two terms.First term is the loss function for the classifiaction task.
 The second term is the proposed regularizer and it promotes uncertainty of output for a given input.
-I other words different inputs be mappped to same or very similar outputs(for a given input) which also increases the variance. lambda here in second term is a normal constant which we can control to intensify the effect of regularizer term.
+I other words different inputs be mappped to same or very similar outputs(for a given input) which also increases the variance.
+This makes X to be less likely determined from a given y. lambda here in second term is a normal constant which we can control to intensify the effect of regularizer term.

 ![](https://github.com/Tanishq-01/summary-for-2009.05241/blob/main/Screenshot%202022-08-25%20034500.png)
+It can be inferred from images that including the regularizer term has made distribution of predicted values concentrated across lot of labels instead of single label.